doublerobotics/d3-sdk/docs/Security.md

 ### Switch to Public Key SSH

 At a minimum, you should change your ssh password to something long and custom (`passwd` in a terminal), but a more secure authentication method is to switch to public key (certificate-based) SSH.
-This is the common for linux servers and simple to set up.
+This is very common for linux servers and simple to set up.
 [Digital Ocean has a thorough tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-on-ubuntu-1804).

 ### USB Ports